Automated External Defibrillator (AED)

 - Monitor updates to legislation and regulations.

-- Act as a liaison between AED owners, manufacturers and health agencies to assist in unit maintenance and compliance issues.
+- Act as liaison between AED owners, manufacturers and health agencies to assist in unit maintenance and compliance issues.

-- Conduct incident debriefing and complete follow-up report.
+- Conduct incident debriefing and complete follow-up report. top

 The director of the ISU Occupational Medicine program will serve as the medical director for the AED program and will: